findologic/findologic-api/README.md

 We need your help!
 If you find any bug, please submit an issue and use our template!
 Be as precise as possible so we can reproduce your case easier.
 For further information, please refer to our issue template at `.github/ISSUE_TEMPLATE/bug_report.md`.

+## Contributing

+Please check our contribution guide on how to contribute.